graisondangor/graisondangor.github.io/index.md

 </head>

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/h9dtY0k/headshot-september-2020.jpg" alt="graison-dangor-profile-photo" border="2" style="border-radius: 50%; float:right; width:200px; margin-left:20px;"></a>

+Hi, I'm a reporter and newsletter writer in New York.

+As the sole writer for a cable news outlet's weekday newsletter, I grew subscribers past 400,000 while triplng its referral traffic to the website and growing ad revenue.

-Hi, I'm a reporter and writer in New York.
-I have reported on mental health, Covid-19, business, and breaking news for NPR, Kaiser Health News, Al Jazeera, and Forbes, where I have also worked as a background researcher and email newsletter writer.
+As a reporter, I have covered mental health, Covid-19, business, and breaking news for NPR, Kaiser Health News, Al Jazeera, and Forbes, where I also researched candidates for its _30 Under 30_ and _Next 1,000_ lists.
 Before moving to New York, I worked as a copywriter in Minneapolis.

 The best way to reach me is <graison.dangor@gmail.com> or 347-567-6367.